 Yes, I said “wounds.”
 Just like a civilian, a Soldier comes from God as a complete package; body, mind and soul.
 Wounds of the mind can be as devastating as wounds of the body.
 You cannot amputate a wounded mind.

-Further, PTSD affects not only the Soldier but family and friends.
-Secondary PTSD is a known scientific fact and must also be recognized and treated.
+Further, PTS affects not only the Soldier but family and friends.
+Secondary PTS is a known scientific fact and must also be recognized and treated.

 The mission of the SSFOA is to remember, honor and assist the wounded.
 We help people to remember by giving the wounded a Silver Star Banner.
 When people see a Banner or a Silver Star Flag they KNOW it represents the sacrifice so many have made for us, in blood and in pain, in mind and in body.

 And the Silver Star Banner also means a lot more to some people.
-The letter below is from a relative of a Soldier with PTSD and it shows the effect of honoring our children with PTSD instead of stigmatizing them.
+The letter below is from a relative of a Soldier with PTS and it shows the effect of honoring our children with PTS instead of stigmatizing them.

 “ I would like to explain something.....He refused to acknowledge to the public, friends, or even family that he had PTSD and then he received the banner and certificate, since the time the banner was hung...and I mean starting that very day... he has done speaking engagements for the War Memorial Building here in our city, Veterans Day ceremonies, churches, schools, and a few other places, he is also no longer afraid to tell people this is one of the affects war can bring to some.
 Plus he has performed Taps at the VA and for a few burial services since his return home.
 He suffers a great deal.....but is trying to get through things.
 Why did it all change that day?
 He opened the envelope with the certificate and banner and realized someone was recognizing him as an injured member.....not to be made fun of....it was then that he accepted the fact that it was alright to say he was hurting.
 My husband and I both noticed a big change starting right after he opened the envelope and have commented on it numerous times.
 SSFOA changed his thinking.”